sorebear/grecian-isle/README.md

 # Grecian Isle
 An unofficial adaptation of the board game Santorini.
-This app utilizes firebase realtime databases to synchronize play in real-time.
+This app utilizes firebase realtime databases to synchronize gameplay in real-time.

 ### Technologies Utilized:
 - Javascript